django-ses/django-ses/README.rst

 (assumed UTC) to your locale.
 This will also make the date more readable, using Django's default formatting.

-If you need to keep sending statistics around for longer than two weeks, django-ses also comes with a model that lets you store these.
+If you need to keep send statistics around for longer than two weeks, django-ses also comes with a model that lets you store these.
 To use this feature you'll need to first run ``syncdb``: